White Sox vs. Tigers Player Props Betting Odds

 MLB Props Today: Detroit Tigers

-- Michael Lorenzen (2-2) will take to the mound for the Tigers and make his eighth start of the season.
+- The Tigers' Eduardo Rodriguez (4-4) will make his 11th start of the season.

-- He has earned a quality start three times in seven starts this season.

-- Lorenzen has six starts in a row of five innings or more.
+- Rodriguez has eight starts in a row of five innings or more.

 |Opponent